mobile-dev-inc/maestro-docs/getting-started/installing-maestro/windows.md

 ```
-If your android emulator is not up and running in windows host, the maestro test
+If your Android emulator is not up and running in the Windows host, the Maestro test
-command fails to find installed emulator.
+command fails to find the installed emulator.
-At this point it is recommended that you fire up emulator before running the flow
+At this point, it is recommended that you fire up your emulator before running the flow
-using maestro.
+using Maestro.
 ```